Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 Common Uses of LPG – Propane Gas

-LPG – propane gas is used as fuel in homes, business, industrial and agricultural, primarily for space heating, water heating and cooking.
+LPG – propane gas is used in propane tanks as fuel in homes, business, industrial and agricultural, primarily for space heating, water heating and cooking.

 Liquid propane gas is also used as fuel for internal combustion engine applications including cars, forklifts, buses, irrigation pumps, and fleet vehicles.

-LPG – propane gas uses in everyday home life include home heating, cooking, hot water heaters, gas fireplaces and clothes drying.
+LPG – propane gas uses in everyday home life including a propane tank with propane for home heating, cooking, hot water heaters, gas fireplaces and clothes drying.

-Outdoor home uses include patio heaters, pool heaters, backup generators, and as BBQ fuel.
+Outdoor home uses include a propane tank with propane for patio heaters, pool heaters, backup generators, and as BBQ fuel.

 In addition, propane gas is used for propellant, refrigerant gas and petrochemical feedstock applications.